 Chapter 15.
 DISCIPLINE OF MEMBERS AND ADJUDICATION

-C15.01.
+*C15.01.
 Denial of the Christian faith as described in this constitution, conduct grossly unbecoming a member of the Church of Christ, or persistent troublemaking in this congregation are sufficient cause for discipline of a member.
 Prior to disciplinary action, reconciliation will be attempted following Matthew 18:15, proceeding through these successive steps:

 a) private admonition by the pastor,